Hotel TV - FAQ

 Whilst hotel TVs often share the same picture engines, display technology and chassis design as their domestic equivalents, they are manufactured with embedded firmware, specifically designed for use in a hotel (or public) environment.

-This firmware provides numerous operational efficiencies, and enhances the guest experience via a number of hotel-specific features - for a more comprehensive overview, click here.
+This firmware provides numerous operational efficiencies, and enhances the guest experience via a number of hotel-specific features - for a more comprehensive overview, watch the nice video!

 Why can't I buy a normal TV for the hotel room?